-Active Citizenship Initiative 2020 Report

-Table of Contents

-Summary 4

-Executive Summary 7

-Key Impact Measurements 8

-Methodology 10

-Results 12

-OCSDSB Specific Metrics 22

-Youth Perception of Programs 25

-Key Barriers 26

-Impact on Perception of Schools 29

-Youth Action Showcase 30
+Finally, the Active Citizenship Initiative is on outgrowth from our previous DILA program, which we developed through significant, multi-year support from the Ontario Trillium Foundation.
+Table of Contents Action Citizenship Initiative Overview Executive Summary Key Impact Measurements Methodology Results OCSDSB Specific Metrics Youth Perception of Programs Key Barriers Impact on Perception of Schools ACI Case Study Youth Action Showcase

-Citizens aren't born.
-They are created when people are given opportunities to contribute their time, talent and passion towards making their communities a better place.
-That is the essence of the Active Citizenship Initiative (ACI).
-The ACI provides experiential learning interventions for one of the most failed classes in Ontario, the Grade 10 Civics classes.
-The ACI employs extraordinary, young post-secondary changemakers to facilitate high school student-led civic engagement projects which amplify student voice, enable innovation, require collaboration, and activate solutions to community challenge which matter to them: broadly defined, to "actually do something" and, in the process, become active and engaged citizens.
+ACI Overview Citizens aren't born.
+They are created when individuals are given opportunities to work within collective frameworks to contribute their time, talent, passion and energies towards making their communities better places.
+Providing such opportunities for youth is the essence of the Active Citizenship Initiative (ACI).
+The ACI further provides curriculum-connected, experiential learning interventions for one of the most failed classes in Ontario, the Grade 10 Civics class.
+By employing extraordinary, young post-secondary changemakers to facilitate high school student-led civic engagement projects, Youth Ottawa works with School Boards, Schools, and teachers to amplify student voice, enable innovation, foster collaboration, and activate solutions to community challenge which matter to youth: broadly defined, to "actually do something" and, in the process, become active and engaged citizens.
 Along the way, the Active Citizenship Initiative connects to Ontario Ministry of Education curriculum, School Board priorities (Strategic Plan, Exit Outcomes) and community partner realities.
-The exact nature of the projects developed by students range based on student interests, experiences, and ideas, but past projects include: student-initiated Pride Parades to celebrate 2SLGBTQ+ peers, "Blind Dates" to meet others blindfolded and "judge them by the content of their characters," and even a "Not-Bored with Board Games" event to connect students with intellectual disabilities with their peers and promote social inclusion.
-The ACI builds on Youth Ottawa's twelve-year experience working with thousands of students and hundreds of teachers from all Ottawa high schools.
-Starting in 2006 thanks to the vision and efforts of Jason Collard, the 'Day of Information for a Lifetime of Action' (DILA) began as a one-day conference connecting youth with community leaders on social and environmental challenges.
-In 2011-12, based on consistent feedback from students and teachers, DILA facilitators began the move away from a one-day conference and into a much more effective model, running on-going programs in schools that fit within curricular expectations.
-Under the successive leadership of Jason Collard, Ian Bingeman, and Helene Boulay as well as three successive grants from the Ontario Trillium Foundation, by June 2019, the DILA program had been run with over 700 unique high school classes.
+The specifics of the projects undertaken by students through the ACI range based on student interests, experiences, and ideas, but past projects include: student-initiated Pride Parades to celebrate 2SLGBTQ+ peers, "Blind Dates" to meet others blindfolded and "judge them by the content of their characters," and even a "Not-Bored with Board Games" event to connect students with intellectual disabilities with their peers and promote social inclusion.
+The case study in this report (see below) involves a case of further "for youth by youth" peer mentoring, where students from a Grade 10 Civics Class at Glebe Collegiate Institute ran Climate Change education workshops for elementary students in their feeder schools.
+History The ACI builds on Youth Ottawa's twelve-years of experience working with thousands of students and hundreds of teachers from all Ottawa high schools.
+Started in 2006 through the vision and efforts of Jason Collard, what is now the ACI started as a 'Day of Information for a Lifetime of Action' (DILA) began as a one-day conference connecting youth with community leaders on social and environmental challenges.
+In 2011, based on consistent feedback from students and teachers, DILA facilitators began the move away from a one-day conference and into a much more effective model, running on-going programs in schools that fit within curricular expectations.
+Under the successive leadership of Jason Collard, Ian Bingeman, and Helene Boulay, as well as with the support of three consecutive grants from the Ontario Trillium Foundation, by June 2019, the DILA program had been run with over 700 unique high school classes.
 The ACI represents the next step in this initiative, with programming now being supported and further developed through the Ottawa Carleton District School Board and tailored to their specific Strategic Goals and intended Exit Outcomes for their students.